fkodom/lora-pytorch/README.md

 # lora-pytorch

-A simple, robust implementation of [LoRA (Low-Rank Adaptation)](https://arxiv.org/pdf/2106.09685.pdf) for PyTorch.
+A simple but robust implementation of [LoRA (Low-Rank Adaptation)](https://arxiv.org/pdf/2106.09685.pdf) for PyTorch, which depends only on PyTorch itself!
+No dependence on `transformers` or other packages.
-* Compatible with NLP, CV, and other model types ✔️
+* Compatible with LLMs, CNNs, MLPs, and other model types ✔️
 * Strongly typed ✔️
 * Fully tested ✔️